The Reddit Intent Engine: How We Turned Comments Into $51K/mo

 The Two-Camps Debate Is Real, And One Side Has Receipts

+Then the top-voted comment lands the verdict.
+The FORKOFF tactics library calls this pattern "100% value, 0% pitch" and cites @hridoyreh's 3-method playbook for finding customers: Google site-operators, top-sort subreddit scanning, and F5Bot keyword alerts.
 Same mechanic at different altitudes.
-In the B2B SaaS and Web3 campaigns we run at FORKOFF, a single thoughtful 4-paragraph comment earns 5-10x more profile clicks than fifty hollow "great post!" replies.
+What we see in B2B SaaS and Web3 operator campaigns is that a single thoughtful 4-paragraph comment earns 5-10x more profile clicks than fifty hollow "great post!" replies.
 Community signal beats comment volume, every time.

 Counter-Argument Upfront: Reddit Ads Don't Work